RalphTro/epcis-event-hash-generator/README.md

 ## Algorithm

 For hashing strings, standard implementations of the relevant hash algorithms (such as sha256) are avaiable for all relevant languages.
-Hence the focus here is on deriving a so calle *pre-hash string* representation of an EPCIS event which fulfils the above requirements and can subsequently be passed to a standard hashing algorithm.
+Hence the focus here is on deriving a so-called *pre-hash string* representation of an EPCIS event which fulfils the above requirements and can subsequently be passed to a standard hashing algorithm.

-To calculate the pre-hash string, extract and concatenate the values of the following attributes of a given EPCIS event according to the following sequence, i.e. in exactly this order.
+To calculate the pre-hash string, extract and concatenate the values of EPCIS event attributes according to the following sequence, i.e. in exactly this order.
 Note that all values MUST be added in the identical order as specified below (corresponding to the order in which they are specified in the EPCIS standard).
 Data MUST NOT be added if any field is omitted in a given event or does not apply.
 Whitespace at the beginning and end of string values is to be cropped (by the definition of XML).

 <table>
     <thead>